ncatlab/nlab-content/pages/2667.md

 The category of representations of a groupoid has even more nice features when the groupoid itself has a [[monoidal category|monoidal structure]]: then the representation category acquires a monoidal structure thanks to [[Day convolution]].
 The groupoid $\mathbb{P}$ has, in fact, _two_ important monoidal structures, coming from the product and disjoint union of finite sets --- and since product distributes over disjoint union, $\mathbb{P}$ is a [[rig category]].
 This is all reflected in the category of Schur functors.

 On top of all this, it turns out that the composite of Schur functors is again a Schur functor.
-In the classical literature this is called [[plethysm]].
 This gives the category

 $$  [\mathbb{P}, FinVect_{\mathbb{C}}] \, , $$

 yet another, perhaps unexpected monoidal structure.
+In the classical literature this is called '[[plethysm]]'.

 In more modern treatments, a Schur functor is a functor defined on [[module|modules]] over more general [[commutative ring]] $R$ (possibly with some conditions on $R$), so that "Schur functor" really connotes a family of functors